Beneficial Owner Configuration Guide

 Integrated ownership is sometimes referred to as Effective ownership, Indirect ownership or Cash rights.
 It is the sum of any direct shareholding and indirect shareholdings an entity has in another, also taking any circular ownership into account.

 Beneficial owners are most commonly defined as the natural persons who ultimately own or control a customer.
-In T-rank's opinion, integrated ownership is the best way to measure the owns part of this definition.
+In T-rank's opinion, integrated ownership is the best way to measure the own part of this definition.

 When calling the /v2/beneficial endpoint, this model is specified by the name integrated.
 The corresponding threshold is specified in the threshold_integrated parameter.
 Typical values are 25 (at least 25%) and >25 (more than 25%).